THE BEST LOCATIONS FOR AN AMAZING VIEW OF DOWNTOWN MINNEAPOLIS, MN

 An ultimate list of places to snag the best view of the downtown Minneapolis, MN skyline.
 Every large city has an iconic skyline view.
 Minneapolis, compared to many other metropolitan cities has a relatively small downtown area.
 However, being smaller in comparison doesn’t take away from how beautiful the skyline is.
 (I may be biased as I am born and raised in Minnesota!)

 Unless you’re from Minnesota, you probably aren’t aware that almost everyone has a preference of the two “Twin Cities” Minneapolis vs. St. Paul.
 Minneapolis boasts up and coming bars/restaurants and newer areas where younger generations tend to flock whereas St. Paul is more historic and rooted in tradition.
 St. Paul has the beautiful Rice Park and also has a lot of great restaurants and breweries.
-Check out my post highlighting the best breweries in the Twin Cities here.
+My top 5 breweries in the Twin Cities.

 Out of the two, the Minneapolis skyline is definitely more impressive, hands down!
 So, lets get you to the perfect spots to view this gorgeous skyline.